Service Types

 • Requires a Linux catch host with KVM available.

-• Uses the yeet-owned Ubuntu 26.04 image bundle published at github.com/yeetrun/yeet-vm-images.
+• Uses yeet-owned VM image bundles published from yeetrun/yeet-vm-images.

 Zstd